webix-hub/docs/data/datatable/export.md

 }
 ~~~

-and then call the toPNG() method with the datatble id as its parameter:
+and then call the toPNG() method with the datatable id as its parameter:

 ~~~js
 webix.toPNG($$("myDataTable"));